dubrie/public/books.md

 - Braiding Sweetgrass
 - But What If We're Wrong?
 - Cadillac Desert
-- Career Renegade
 - Disrupted
 - Drive
 - The First 20 Hours
-- Flash Boys
 - Future Ethics
-- Haroun and The Sea Of Stories
 - Homo Deus
 - Invisible Women
 - The Hunt for Vulcan
-- The Innovator's Method
-- The Innovators
 - It's Not the How or the What but the Who
 - Leonardo Da Vinci
-- The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change
-- Measure What Matters
 - Mismatch: How Inclusion Shapes Design
 - Natural Born Heroes
 - The Non-designer's design book